fortrabbit/help/docs/domains.md

 #### Recommendations for our redirect service

 * Use `www.domain.tld` instead of just `domain.tld` in all links

-This includes internal links, advertisements and ping checkers.
-Doing so avoids unnecessary 301 redirects on each request and makes your website slightly faster.

-**Pratices to avoid**
+* Configure your CMS to use the www. subdomain for all links (e.g. `site_url`)
+* Send your external traffic (e.g. advertisement clicks) to the www. domain
+* Configure your uptime checks with A URL to the the www.domain.tld/foobar
+* Setup the redirect within CloudFlare if you are using it

 In general you can expect our redirect service to work.
-However, in case of an outage if all or your links depend on the redirect service (by pointing to the http://naked.domain/foobar instead of http://www.naked.domain/foobar), then the whole website will stop working.
+However, in case of a redirect service outage if all or your links depend on it - by pointing to `http://naked.domain/foobar` instead of `http://www.naked.domain/foobarz - your whole website will stop working.

 Even more importantly, requesting a resource via the redirect service forces an additional http-redirect making your website function slower.

-Because of the above stated reasons you should;

-* Configure your CMS to use the www. subdomain instead of the naked domain for all links (e.g. `site_url`)
-* Send your external traffic (e.g. advertisement clicks) to the www. subdomain instead of the naked domain
-* Configure your uptime checks with A URL to the the www.domain.tld/foobar instead of domain.tld/foobar
-* Setup the redirect within CloudFlare if you are using it

 For SEO purposes, keep in mind that all redirects on the redirect service are marked as 301 (moved permanently).
 That way search engines will pick up the www. subdomain as the primary address or URL for the website.

 ### Alternative ways to use a naked domain